michelle-miller/assistant-icp/install_11.md

 ## Step 6: Launch the tool
 {: #launch-tool}

-1. Log in to the {{site.data.keyword.icpfull_notm}} management console.
-1. From the main menu, expand **Workloads**, and then choose **Deployments**.
-1. Find the deployment named `{release-name}-ui`.

-    If you don't know the `{release-name}`, filter the list of deployments to include only those associated with the namespace you used for the service, and then search on `-ui` to find it.

-1. Click **Launch**.

-    A new web browser tab opens and shows the {{site.data.keyword.conversationshort}} tool login page.
-The tool URL has the syntax `https://{global.icp.proxyHostname}{global.icp.ingress.path}/ui`.
+1. Open a new tab in a web browser, and then enter a URL with the syntax `https://{global.icp.proxyHostname}{global.icp.ingress.path}/ui`.
 For example: `https://myproxy/myrelease/assistant/ui`.
 1. Log in using the same credentials you used to log into the {{site.data.keyword.icpfull_notm}} dashboard.

 ## Next steps